VwakeM/elephant_occurence/README.md

 Shiny app to collect and display elephant sightings and conflict in the Nethravathi river basin area from news articles and blogs.

+Todo:
+- About tab
+- Hotspot map
+- Popups and images